-A typical presentation is of a young patient involved in a head strike (either during sport or as part of a motor vehicle accident) who may or may not lose consciousness transiently.
-Following the injury they regain a normal level of consciousness, but usually have an ongoing and often severe headache (due to the stripping of the dura away from the bone).
-Over then next few hours they gradually loose consciousness.
+A typical presentation is of a young patient involved in a head strike (either during sport or a result of a motor vehicle accident) who may or may not lose consciousness transiently.
+Following the injury they regain a normal level of consciousness, but usually have an ongoing and often severe headache, due to the stripping of the dura away from the bone.
+Over then next few hours they gradually lose consciousness.

 Due to the long cisternal course of the sixth cranial nerve (abducens nerve (CN VI)), it is often involved as downward herniation begins, usually on the side of the haemorrhage and can, in an emergency, guide exploratory burrholes.

-When acute bleeding is occurring at the time of CT scanning the non-clotted fresh blood is typically less hyper dense, and a swirl sign may be evident 1.
+When acute bleeding is occurring at the time of CT scanning the non-clotted fresh blood is typically less hyperdense, and a swirl sign may be evident 1.

 Treatment and prognosis

 Occasionally delayed complications are encountered, usually relating to the injured meningeal vessel.
-They include:
+They include